hueyyeng/GOT/index.md

 **Does this feature cross save?**

 Yes, as of game version 2.0 all platforms' saves will be compatible.

+**How is the controller support on PC and mobile devices?**

+Controller works natively on PC and iOS while Android does not support any controller.
+However, you still have to manually switch to controller and K&M (PC) and touch screen (iOS) and vice versa.
+If you are using controller mode and your controller is disconnected for some reason and cannot be reconnected, you will have to restart the game for it to change to available input method.

+Based on KageYume findings:

+> On iOS, I've tried the GameSir G8 and the Xbox One/Series controller.
+>
+> On PC, I can confirm the Xbox One/Series controller and compatible controllers work.
+Playstation controller should work (it's officially supported).
+Switch Pro Controller doesn't work.

 **Is this really F2P?
 It looks too good to be true.**